Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Including C B Overdensity

 \section{Including C$\nu$B Overdensity}

 The values of $\delta m^2$ that are sensitive to the C$\nu$B matter effect very much depend on the incoming energy of the high-energy neutrinos.
 This is illustrated in Fig.~\ref{fig:over} by the solid lines for three benchmark values of $\delta m^2$.
 The corresponding dashed lines show the fixed $\delta \widetilde{m}^2$ values.
 The deviation of the dashed lines from the solid lines, therefore, represent the size of the matter effect.
 As we will see below, the C$\nu$B matter effect on the oscillation probabilities turns out to be negligible for the $\Lambda$CDM value of the C$\nu$B number density [cf.~Eq.~\eqref{eq:11}], especially for the $\delta m^2$ values required for adiabatic evolution.
-Therefore, we allow for the possibility that there might be a local overdensity of C$\nu$B, parameterized by the ratio $\eta=n_\nu/n_{\nu,0}(1+z)^3$.
-The current experimental limit on $\eta$ is rather loose, only at the level of $10^{11}$ from KATRIN~\cite{KATRIN:2022kkv}, as shown by the red-shaded region in Fig.~\ref{fig:over}.
+Therefore, we allow for the possibility that there might be a local overdensity of C$\nu$B, parameterized by the ratio $\eta=n_\nu/n_{\nu,0}(1+z)^3$, i.e. the potential in Eq.~\eqref{eq:pot} is enhanced by a factor of $\eta$.\footnote{This is consistent with the cosmological constraints on the neutrino asymmetry, assuming that the clustering happens at late times, because $\eta_{\nu_\alpha}$ [cf.~Eq.~\eqref{eq:eta}] is constrained mainly from the BBN/CMB data.} The current experimental limit on $\eta$ is rather loose, only at the level of $10^{11}$ from KATRIN~\cite{KATRIN:2022kkv}, as shown by the red-shaded region in Fig.~\ref{fig:over}.
 See Refs.~\cite{Brdar:2022kpu, Bauer:2022lri, Tsai:2022jnv,Ciscar-Monsalvatje:2024tvm, Franklin:2024enc, DeMarchi:2024zer, Herrera:2024upj} for other local and global constraints on $\eta$, as well as future prospects.
 We assume a local overdensity around the Earth so that the matter effect is isotropic.
-Theoretically, while gravitational clustering alone can only give an ${\cal O}(1)$ enhancement~\cite{Ringwald:2004np, Mertsch:2019qjv, Zimmer:2023jbb, Elbers:2023mdr, Holm:2024zpr}, possible nonstandard neutrino interactions could in principle give $\eta\gg 1$.
-For instance, in a model with Yukawa interactions mediated by an ultralight scalar, neutrinos can form stable clusters with $\eta_{\rm max}\sim 10^7$~\cite{Smirnov:2022sfo}.
+Theoretically, while gravitational clustering alone can only give an ${\cal O}(1)$ enhancement~\cite{Ringwald:2004np, Mertsch:2019qjv, Zimmer:2023jbb, Elbers:2023mdr, Holm:2024zpr}, possible nonstandard neutrino (self)interactions that would cluster the C$\nu$B more than gravity could in principle give $\eta\gg 1$, while avoiding the constraint from the Pauli exclusion principle~\cite{Bondarenko:2023ukx}.
+For instance, in a model with attractive Yukawa interactions mediated by an ultralight scalar, neutrino-antineutrino pairs can form stable clusters with $\eta_{\rm max}\sim 10^7$~\cite{Smirnov:2022sfo}.
 Without resorting to any particular new physics model, we just show a few benchmark values of $\eta$ in Fig.~\ref{fig:over} to illustrate our point.
 Note that for smaller $\eta$ values, the $\delta m^2$ and $\delta \widetilde{m}^2$ contours are identical, i.e. the matter effect is negligible.
 However, for $\eta\gtrsim 10^5$, we start to see the deviation of $\delta \widetilde{m}$ from $\delta m^2$, which implies that the matter effect is non-negligible.